elrumordelaluz/reactour/README.md

     // Could be enabled passing `true`
     // when `disableInteraction` prop is present in Tour
     stepInteraction: false,
+    // Text read to screen reader software for this step's navigation dot
+    navDotAriaLabel: 'Go to step 4',
   },
   // ...
 ]